 Biofreeze Muscle Recovery

 For the past 2 years, my secret weapon for pre, during, and post-race is Biofreeze.
 In case you are wondering if Biofreeze is good for sore muscles, yes it really is.
 What does Biofreeze do to muscles?

 The way Biofreeze works is that the fast-acting, menthol-based formula of Biofreeze provides you powerful pain relief when you apply it to your skin.
-I actually realized that Biofreeze works even better than regular ice and you can target the area that causes the pain pretty accurate.
+I actually realized that Biofreeze works even better than regular ice and you can target the area that causes the pain pretty accurately.
 It also smells amazing by the way.
 Biofreeze muscle recovery has been a great help during my training cycles for my long-distance races.

 Biofreeze states on their website, that clinical studies have shown that those who use Biofreeze decrease their pain twice as much as those who don’t.
 While I was running the New York City Marathon last year during the final miles in the Bronx all I felt was soreness, fatigue in my legs, and tiredness.

-Runners had to run through the Biofreeze Relief Zone where volunteers would apply Biofreeze on runner’s legs, backs, and ankles.
+Runners had to run through the Biofreeze Relief Zone where volunteers would apply Biofreeze on the runner’s legs, backs, and ankles.
 It immediately helped me.
 I felt less sore until almost to the finish line, found back into my running rhythm, and finished strong.

 Does Biofreeze reduce inflammation?
 It is important to understand how pain (due to inflammation or other reasons) happens.
 Your receptors send a signal from your spine to your brain.
 The cold sensations, like menthol, stimulate receptors to block those signals to relieve pain.
 It’s really simple.
 People use it for sprains, sore muscles, arthritis, and all other types of joint pain.

 How to benefit from Biofreeze during training